circlefin/verite/packages/docs/verite/developers/wallet-guide.md

 **Contact**: [verite-dev@centre.io](mailto:verite-dev@centre.io)

-This guide is written for developers seeking to integrate Verite into custodial or non-custodial wallets.
+This guide is written for developers seeking to integrate the "wallet-bound" Verite flows and data models into custodial or non-custodial wallets.
+What follows is best understood as a checklist for adding "identity wallet" capabilities (handling Verifiable Credentials natively and as flexible as built-for-purpose identity wallets do) to an existing mobile wallet, whether non-custodial, custodial, or semi-custodial (MPC, multi-sig, etc).

 ## Minimal Wallet Requirements - Summary